tsatria03/CookyCraze/docks/readme.txt

 The prestige button is located in the quests screen and its label updates dynamically to reflect your current status.
 A prestige history box also appears in the quests screen after the prestige button, showing a log of every prestige run.
-When a random quest is focused, a reroll history box appears directly after the reroll button, showing the last 50 rerolls in order and listing which quest was replaced, what replaced it, and how much it cost.
+A reroll history box appears directly after the reroll button, showing the last 50 rerolls in order and listing which quest was replaced, what replaced it, and how much it cost.
 It is hidden when a required quest is focused since required quests cannot be rerolled.
+When the Quest Category is set to Random the reroll button and reroll history are always visible since every quest shown is rerollable.
+When set to Required they are always hidden.
+When set to All visibility toggles as you move between required and random quests.
 Both boxes show a message when empty and reset when starting a new game.
 Before reaching the minimum rank it shows unlocked at rank X.
 Once unlocked, if the quest requirement has not been met it shows no reward available.